gopherdata/gopherdata-hugo/content/post/deeplearning_in_go_part_1.md

 }
 ```

-This generates an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) like so:
+This generates an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) like so (the AST was generated with a library built on top of [goast-viewer](https://github.com/yuroyoro/goast-viewer)):

 <div style="margin-left:auto; margin-right:auto;">